new_releasesMost Recently Opened

 The 25 newest golf courses in West Virginia, ranked by most recent year of opening.

-The newest golf course in West Virginia on Stymie is Twisted Gun Golf Club in Wharncliffe, designed by Mark Nicewonder, opening in 2003.
+The newest golf course in West Virginia on Stymie is Pikewood National Golf Club in Morgantown, designed by John Raese & Bob Gwynne, opening in 2004.
 Modern golf courses tend to feature wider fairways, larger and more contoured greens, routing optimized for today's distance, and turf chosen for water efficiency — reflecting how the game and the construction industry have evolved.

 If you want pristine conditioning, modern practice facilities, and layouts designed around how the ball actually flies today, start at the top of this list.
 Newer courses also tend to be the most accessible — often built around real-estate communities with lodging on site, making them natural picks for golf-trip home bases.